Aliraaaa4/Aliraaaa4/README.md

 Hi, I'm **Alireza Mohammadi**.

-I am an AI Engineer and M.Sc.
-Computer Engineering student at **Iran University of Science and Technology (IUST)**, working at the intersection of **Machine Learning research and practical AI systems**.
+I am an **AI Engineer & Researcher** and an M.Sc.
+Computer Engineering student at **Iran University of Science and Technology (IUST)**.

+My work focuses on building reliable AI systems at the intersection of **Machine Learning research and practical engineering**.

-My main interests include:
+My interests include:

 - 🔎 Natural Language Processing and Information Retrieval
-- 🧠 Retrieval-Augmented Generation and Semantic Search
+- 🧠 Retrieval Systems and Semantic Search
 - 🛡️ Trustworthy, Explainable, and Robust AI
 - 🤖 Computer Vision and Intelligent Systems

-I enjoy transforming research ideas into reliable and practical AI solutions.
+I enjoy transforming research ideas into practical and reproducible AI solutions.

 ---

 ## Current Roles

 ### 🤖 AI Engineer — NAJM